instaclustr/atsc/README.md

 ## Description

-BRRO Compressor is a compressor that relies on the characterists of a signal to provide a far greater compression that currently existing ones.
+BRRO Compressor is a compressor that relies on the characteristics of a signal to provide a far greater compression that currently existing ones.
 BRRO relies on different techniques based on a initial analysis of the signal to use the best suited method for compressor for that specific signal segment.

 For a detailed description on the compressor methods and logic check `BRRO.md`.